aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.tables/table/left_padding/_index.md

 ﻿---
+title: Table.left_padding property
+linktitle: left_padding property
-title: left_padding property
+articleTitle: left_padding property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the amount of space (in points) to add to the left of the contents of cells."
+description: "Table.left_padding property.
+Gets or sets the amount of space (in points) to add to the left of the contents of cells."
 type: docs
 weight: 200
 url: /python-net/aspose.words.tables/table/left_padding/